 - Vomiting or digestive upset

-As the condition progresses, more serious symptoms may develop:
+As toxicity progresses, more serious symptoms may develop:

 - Pale gums